 Recovery From Narcissistic Abuse.

-Then listen to those who have been there and come out the other side, they understand you and everything that’s happened to you, they know how you feel as they too have felt that way, but only take what applies to you.
-Getting that validation to your thoughts and feelings when you’ve been left full of so many doubts and questions, truly helps with recovery.
-Although narcissists are very similar, as are our experiences, every one situation is slightly different.
+Then listen to those who have been there and come out the other side.
+They understand you and everything that’s happened to you.
+They know how you feel as they too have felt that way, but only take what applies to you.
+Getting that validation of your thoughts and feelings when you’ve been left full of so many doubts and questions, truly helps with recovery.
+Although narcissists are very similar, as are our experiences, everyone’s situation is slightly different.
 What works for someone may not work as well for another.
-Just like some are narcissistic people are extremely dangerous, you have to move miles away and no contact for the children.
-Some can just manage parallel parenting, and it’s not easy.
+Just like some narcissistic people are extremely dangerous, so you have to move miles away and have no contact with them for the children.
+Some can just manage parallel parenting.
+It’s not easy.
 Don’t listen to people who haven’t been there about parenting as they will not understand.

-Advice from qualified people who understand narcissism, they have to know what the trauma bond is.
-The Stockholm syndrome is.
+Advice from people who understand narcissism, those who know what the trauma bond is.

 Friends and family may mean well, but if they have not been through it, they don’t understand enough to help you in the right way.

 Learn what you need to know.
-Take a break from it if you need to, grieve, scream, shout, cry.
-Dance in the rain, go for a run, put some music on, hug your kids.
-Read a good book whatever helps you get through.
+Take a break from it if you need to, grieve, scream, shout, or cry.
+Dance in the rain, go for a run, put some music on, and hug your kids.
+Read a good book, whatever helps you get through.
 There’s always room to grow and always something new to learn.
 It’s about you and your journey and what makes you happy.

 Start changing your mindset to a positive one.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.